YunluZhu/SAMPL-analysis-v5-lab/README.md

 **v5.0.230111**

 1. Speed threshold changed to 5 mm/s
-2. Fixed a bug in analysis that randomly excluds ~half of the data
+2. Fixed a bug in analysis that randomly excludes ~half of the data
 3. Increased max angular velocity threshold from 100 to 250
-4. Saving all_data.h5 is now optional
+4. Saving all_data.h5 is now optional, see section "Analyze raw data files" for details

 *Re-analyze your data is highly recommended*